ezrec/ucapp/cpu/README.md

   - Read into CAPP as a program in IO arena.
   - Select boot program in CAPP
   - Write trampoline into registers:
-    - r0: `.list.write 0 immnz immnz  ; Free boot program`
+    - r0: `.list.write.immnz.immnz  ; Free boot program`
     - r1: `.imm_hi32 0x8000           ; Arena ID for program`
     - r2: `.imm_hi32 0xc000           ; Arena mask`
-    - r3: `.list.of 0 immz imm        ; Select IO program in IO area`
+    - r3: `.list.of.immz.imm32      ; Select IO program in IO area`
-    - r4: `.list.write 0 immnz imm    ; Write program ID to list`
+    - r4: `.list.write.immnz.imm32    ; Write program ID to list`
-    - r5: `.alu.set ip immz immnz    ; Set IP to 0x00000000 (exec from CAPP)`
+    - r5: `.alu.set.ip.immz.immnz    ; Set IP to 0x00000000 (exec from CAPP)`
   - CPU IP is set to 0x8000000 (execute-from-registers)
   - Control is transferred to the program from Drum 0, Ring 255.